Usury: Church councils

 At the time, usury was interest of any kind, and the canon forbade the clergy to lend money at interest rates even as low as 1 percent per year.
 Later ecumenical councils applied this regulation to the laity.

 Lateran III decreed that persons who accepted interest on loans could receive neither the sacraments nor Christian burial.

 The Council of Vienne made the belief in the right to usury a heresy in 1311, and condemned all secular legislation that allowed it.

-Up to the 16th century, usury was condemned by the Catholic Church, but not really defined.
+Up to the 16th century, usury was condemned by the Catholic Church.
 During the Fifth Lateran Council, in the 10th session (in the year 1515), the Council for the first time gave a definition of usury:

 The Fifth Lateran Council, in the same declaration, gave explicit approval of charging a fee for services so long as no profit was made in the case of Mounts of Piety:

 Pope Sixtus V condemned the practice of charging interest as "detestable to God and man, damned by the sacred canons, and contrary to Christian charity.